Learning Thai Massage in Thailand is much about Monkey See, Monkey Do, and with Thai Massage Teacher Training it’s often not much different.

 Learning (studying) anything in Thailand foremost means copying, without asking too many (bothering) questions while incorporating and nurturing automatism.
-This has much to do with the place of tradition, authority, respect and “not losing face” in (Southeast) Asian societies.
+This has much to do with the place of tradition, authority, respect and “losing face” in (Southeast) Asian societies.
 The real practical, more personalized, dynamic and creative study comes later, in real life, in real situations.

-In the past, Thai Healing Arts training in Thailand was very different from what it is today — one would sit “at the Master’s feet” for an indefinite amount of time (could be many years), before one could even think about teaching.
+In the past, Thai Healing Arts training in Thailand was very different from what it is today — one would sit “at the Master’s feet” for an indefinite amount of time (could be many years) before one could even think about teaching.
 Practitioning the art well and responsibly would be of primary importance.
 Teaching would follow or not, later, and it was often something that grew or emerged naturally as a result of inclinations or circumstances.

-So, when we look at Thai Massage Teacher Training “Factories” like ITM Chiang Mai or TMC Chiang Mai, to just name some, things become somewhat ambiguous.
+So, when we look at Thai Massage Teacher Training “factories” like ITM Chiang Mai or TMC Chiang Mai, to just name some, things become somewhat ambiguous.
 Highly condensed instructor training programs are not (necessarily) inadequate, often even the opposite, but what goes wrong is that it shouldn’t be allowed to produce a (certified) Thai Massage teacher in one to three months time if the student has (had) very little actual practitioner experience.

-The attraction of those kind of training courses is obvious: known names, big names in Thai Massage, and because of that a sort of guarantee to make money in your home country if you are a “Certified Thai Massage Teacher.”
-I think however that it’s not only the schools who fail here (and in line with that the Thai government), but certainly also students.
+The attraction of those kind of training courses is obvious: known names, big names in Thai Massage, and because of that a sort of guarantee to make money in your home country if you are a Certified Thai Massage Teacher.
+I think however that it’s not only the schools who fail here (and the Thai government), but certainly also students.
 Because Thai Massage students should take up responsibility before starting to teach Thai Massage.

-I uphold that teaching Thai Massage (or any other Thai Healing art) can be done responsibly only by very experienced practitioners and should be accompanied with plenty accounts of real-life treatment experiences and examples.
-That makes the teachings valuable, authentic, flexible, accountable, and authoritative.
-Only dry theory and set sequences will not do the job—it produces rigid, limited, single, narrow and simpleminded Thai Healing Arts practitioners, therapists and teachers.
+It means, in my opinion, that teaching Thai Massage (or any other Thai Healing art) can be done responsibly only by very experienced therapists and should be accompanied with plenty accounts of real-life treatment experiences and examples.
+That can’t possibly be done after three months of training from scratch.

-Now luckily, in Thailand, there are still alternatives to the “factory style” teacher trainings.
+Yet, there are also alternatives to the “factory style” teacher trainings.
 Here we talk about Thai Massage schools and individual teachers that only train new teachers in a more “organic way,” like in the old days, allowing them to return and stay with the Master teacher for longer periods and learn intensively, and/or demand very extensive practitioning experience and proof additionally.